 \section{Optical conductance}

-In reality, materials that rotates the polarization plane of linearly polarized light have lots of applications in various devices, which is usually achieved by the magneto-optical effects, quantum Hall effect, and the Kerr and Faraday rotations by invoking external magnetic fields \cite{oc1,oc2,oc3,oc4,oc5,oc6,oc7}, which also limits the applications in small-scale devices.
-Therefore, searching for materials with intrinsic properties that rotates light is urgent for recent applications.
+In reality, materials that rotate the polarization plane of linearly polarized light have many applications in various devices, which is usually achieved by magneto-optical effects, the quantum Hall effect, and the Kerr and Faraday rotations by invoking external magnetic fields \cite{oc1,oc2,oc3,oc4,oc7}, which also limits the applications in small-scale devices.
+Therefore, searching for materials with intrinsic properties that rotate light is urgent for recent applications.
 The TBG is such a candidate for advanced optical applications due to the tunable twist angles \cite{occ1,occ2}.
-Here we study the optical conductance of TBD, which could be another candidate for such applications.
+The optical conductivity of the bilayer dice lattice without twisting was studied before \cite{suk1,suk2}.
+Here we study the optical conductance of the TBD, which could be another candidate for such applications.